wordofwarning/wordofwarning.org/coronavirus/index.md

 • Arts Fundraising & Philanthropy's <a href="http://artsfundraising.org.uk/networks-funding" target="_blank">programme of funding for virtual networks</a> to support the sector + bring arts fundraisers together.
 • <a href="http://www.thespace.org/resource/culture-quarantine" target="_blank">Culture in Quarantine Fund</a> from The Space on behalf of ACE + BBC Arts — commissions to produce new works in creative media (*deadline 8 April, 5pm*).
 • Greater Manchester Combined Authority's Culture, Creative + Night Time Economy team are announcing how they can help orgs, artists + freelancers that *aren't* in their portfolio on twitter at <a href="http://twitter.com/GM_Culture" target="_blank">@GM_Culture</a>.
+• HOME's Homemakers Open Call <a href="http://homemcr.org/opportunity/homemakers-open-call" target="_blank">offers three £1,000 commissions</a> — for NW-based theatre or live art-makers to create work at home, for an audience who are also at home.
 • Homotopia are <a href="http://homotopia.net/about/commissions" target="_blank">offering £250-£1,000 seed commissions to LGBTQIA artists</a> — to make imaginative new work, suitable for the current climate.
 50% reserved for NW.
 • Live Art Development Agency's <a href="http://www.thisisliveart.co.uk/opportunities/diy-2020-call-for-proposals" target="_blank">DIY 2020 opportunities</a> — professional development projects BY artists FOR artists (*deadline 9 April, 12noon*).
 • <a href="http://livestreamarchive.co.uk/contact" target="_blank">Live Stream Archive</a> — share a recording of a performance to add to their temporary digital archive.